sdiehl/wiwinwlh/tutorial.md

 -fno-code                            Don't doing code generation, just parse and typecheck -fobject-code                        Don't doing code generation, just parse and typecheck

-Like most compilers ``-Wall`` can be used to enable all warnings.
-Although some of the enabled warnings are somewhat overzealous like ``-fwarn-unused-do-bind`` and ``-fwarn-unused-matches`` which typically wouldn't correspond to errors or failures.
+Like most compilers, GHC takes the ``-Wall`` flag to enable all warnings.
+However, a few of the enabled warnings are highly verbose.
+For example, ``-fwarn-unused-do-bind`` and ``-fwarn-unused-matches`` typically would not correspond to errors or failures.

 Any of these can be added to the cabal file using the ``ghc-options`` section of a Cabal target.
 For example